rewgs/open-stage-control-ts/resources/docs/docs/user-interface/client.md

 - Console
     - Enable: toggle console's state
     - Clear console: remove logged messages from the console
+- Virtual keyboard: (desktop only) toggle virtual keyboard (displayed only when a text input is in focus)
 - Fullscreen: toggle fullscreen
 - Prevent sleep (mobile only): attempt to prevent device from going to sleep when idle